David Womark

 David Womark is an American film producer.
 Womark, along with Ang Lee and Gil Netter, was nominated for an Academy Award for his work on Life of Pi.

 Life of Pi was also nominated for multiple Academy, BAFTA and Golden Globe awards including: Best Picture and Best Director and was an American Film Institute official selection for “best movie of the year”.
 Life of Pi was a critical and commercial success, earning over US$609 million worldwide.

-Academy Award (Oscar): Nominated for Best Picture for Life of Pi (shared with Ang Lee and Gil Netter) at the 85th Academy Awards (2013).

-BAFTA Award: Life of Pi was nominated for Best Picture and Best Director by the British Academy of Film and Television Arts.

-Golden Globe Award: Life of Pi received nominations for Best Picture and Best Director at the Golden Globe Awards.

-American Film Institute: Life of Pi was an AFI official selection for “Best Movie of the Year”.

 Womark has also produced such films as Deepwater Horizon Jurassic Park III and G.I.
 Joe: The Rise of Cobra.